molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/descr/fingerprints/maccs_key.rst

 MDL MACCS Keys
 ==============

-The script *gen_maccs_key.py* generates 166 bit MACCS keys of molecules read from the specified file.
+The script *gen_maccs_key.py* generates and outputs the 166 bit MACCS key of molecules read from a specified input file.

 **Synopsis**